MHDLab/MHDLab.github.io/share/mat_cost.md

-With some simplifying assumptions (no discount rate, no O&M, no end of life, capacity factor = 1) we can form a simplified version of the LCOS:
+With some simplifying assumptions we can derive an expression of the LCOS:

 $$
 LCOS[$/kWh] = (\frac{1}{\eta_{RT}} -1) * PE + \frac{1}{LT*\eta_{out}}(C_{kW} + C_{kWh} * DD)